LP-116/Project-1/README.md

 * Images folder - this folder contains images of all graphs generated in the analysis
 * Data files - This folder contains all csv files used/exported in our analysis.
-* Group Presentation - A powerpoint version of our presentation.
+* Analysis Presentation - A powerpoint version of our presentation.
 * Analysis summary - A summary of our findings.

  ---